derikb/rpg-table-randomizer/README.md

 These are models and logic only, there is no ui and only the most limited of view data.
 No functions are provided for the organization or storage of table data.

+**If you were using pre-v1 release see the upgrading notes at the bottom of this file.**

 ## Code Example

 A simple example setting up a very basic unweighted table (with no subtables), then "rolling" on it, and also generating a dice roll and two random names: